 - The bad: Because orders have skyrocketed in the last couple of weeks, some deliveries can take an hour or more.

-Remember to be smart about social distancing with your delivery orders.
+Remember to be smart about wearing a mask and social distancing with your delivery orders.
 Apps like Grubhub and DoorDash have made “no-contact” the default delivery option.
 For those who haven’t, it’s wise to request it in the “notes” section of every order.